 Furthermore, it’s important to never surf alone, especially as a beginner.
 Surfing with experienced surfer friends or enrolling in a surf school can provide you with valuable guidance and support during your learning process.

 By following these essential tips, beginner surfers can start their surfing journey with confidence and safety.
 Remember to choose the right beach, use a suitable surfboard, always wear a leash, and surf with experienced friends or attend a surf school.
 Now, grab your board and catch some waves!

-As awesome as surfing is, it’s also hard work.
+By now, after reading you must have realized that as awesome as surfing is, it’s also hard work.
 But don’t worry!
-We’ve compiled helpful surf tips for you to make the “learn to surf” process a little easier.
+We’ve compiled helpful some more surf tips for you to make surfing a little easier for you.

 Looking at the ocean can be deceiving.
 Knowing what to look for may save you from danger, injuries and death.
 Watch the ocean for a few minutes before you paddle out is always an advisable approach to ensure a safe and fun surf.
 Never underestimate Mother Nature!

 Are caused by water expelling out to sea, direction of wind and swell.
 Rips are seen with darker colouration from sand being turned up and chop on top of the water from smaller waves breaking.
 Do not paddle straight against a rip, take an angled approach, or put your hand up for help!

 3. Swell Wave Size

 Swell is formed by low-pressure storms out to sea.
 The lower the pressure, the bigger the waves.
 Always stay within your limits!
 The bigger the waves, the more experience you need to have.

 Most tides work on a 6-hour change, some work on 12-hour change.
 High tide has more water making the waves spill down the face.
 Low tide has less water, making the waves shallower, plunge and barrel.